-The small generator we have now is battery powered.
+The small generator we have now is battery-powered.
 I’d have no way to charge it during a power outage.
 Once it ran out of “juice,” that would be it.
 No more computer/internet.

 So, I’d like to get a solar generator.
-Of course I’d love a really expensive one that could actually power my appliances, but for now, I’d settle on this one: Goal Zero Escape 150 Adventure Kit.
+Of course, I’d love a really expensive one that could actually power my appliances, but for now, I’d settle on this one: Goal Zero Escape 150 Adventure Kit.
 It comes with a 150 (a rechargeable battery), the light I love as well as a solar panel to re-charge the battery.
 I will likely get two eventually so we could use one while the other was charging.
-It would power my computer, our router, our phones, a small CD player etc.
+It would power my computer, our router, our phones, a small CD player, etc.

 Tip #9 when Living Without Electricity: If the Power Were to Really Go Out, I’d Bathe Right Away.